-The Western PA Conference of The United Methodist Church offers a ministry specifically for those with special needs and their families who want to enjoy nature and recreation.
-At the Lake Ministries provides boating and fishing charters on Lake Erie to fish and experience being on the water.
-Excursions include 12 passengers of all ages, accompanied by Therapeutic Support Staff (TSS) or close family members to assist them.
+The Western PA Annual Conference of The United Methodist Church offers a ministry specifically for those with disabilities and special needs and their families who want to enjoy nature and recreation.
+At The Lake Ministries provides boating and fishing charters on Presque Isle Bay and Lake Erie to fish and experience being on the water.
+A total of 22 passengers of all ages, accompanied by Therapeutic Support Staff (TSS) or close family members to assist them are welcome.
 The cost is \$40 per person; under certain circumstances, scholarships are provided.
-Wheelchairs are available and therapy pets are invited.
+Up to eight guests in wheelchairs can be accommodated at one time and therapy pets are always enjoyed.